tock/libtock-rs/doc/DesignConsiderations.md

-Testing pieces of `libtock_core` against a fake kernel can be done using dependency injection, but most dependency injection techniques have considerable code size and RAM usage costs. `libtock_core` needs a dependency injection technique that has minimal size impact.
+Testing pieces of `libtock_core` against a fake kernel can be done using dependency injection, but most dependency injection techniques have considerable code size and RAM usage costs. `libtock_core` needs either a dependency injection technique that has minimal size impact or an alternative mechanism for testing `libtock_core`'s system call error handling logic.

 ## Support multiple asynchronous programming models.